chadwhitacre/openpath/2026/spitting-out-the-agentic-kool-aid/index.md

 [white-hot](https://x.com/georgepickett/status/2019445652363542911)
 [ClawCon](https://luma.com/moltbot-sf-show-tell).
 The pull was so strong I felt it even in Pittsburgh.
 I fled the agentic vortex.
-How far would I have to go to gain enough perspective to gather my true thoughts?
+How far would I have to go to clear my head and gather my true thoughts?

 I drove north through [a deadly snowstorm](https://triblive.com/local/regional/1-dead-in-18-vehicle-crash-on-i-79/) on Friday, spent the night at my inlaws' empty house (they're in Florida), and in the morning sought out an old Amish friend.
-I beached the car in three snow drifts.
-Three times Amish appeared to heave me out.
+I beached the car in three snow drifts to get there.
+Three times Amish bailed me out.
 The last tried hitching his horse to my car.

+{% include youtube.html video_id="cc94gDk6vk0" %}

 ## Aaron's Table